 Use key terms instead of whole sentences on your slides and, when possible, summarise your text using bullets.
 Watch out you do not use more than 6 bullets per slide and 6 to 8 words per line.

 Make sure the background colour of your PowerPoint contrasts with the colour of your font.
 It is common to use a light and simple background colour.
 For lettering, choose a contrasting colour differing from your background.

-Use a simple font (for instance Arial, Verdana or Calibri).
-The size should be at least a 28 font for titles and at least 22 point for the text.
+Use a simple font (for instance Arial, Verdana, or Calibri).
+The size should be at least 28 font for titles and at least 22 point for the text.
 Consistently use the same font face and sizes on all slides.

 Key points for a better talk

 Never read your slides, but talk freely.
 Remember that your slides are only there to support your words, not to replace your talk!
-If you read your slides and you do it slow and badly, the audience will get bored and stop listening.
+If you read your slides and you do it slowly and poorly, the audience will get bored and stop listening.

 Speak with confidence, loud and clear.
-Do not speak too fast and do not be too informal.
-Many speakers tend to make remarks during there presentation disparaging their own data and visual aids.
-Try to avoid this.
-Maintain eye contact with the audience.
-Use the laser pointer if you want to designate something on your slide.
+Do not speak too fast and or in an informal way.
+Many speakers tend to make remarks during their presentation, disparaging their own data and visual aids.
+Try to avoid this!
+Maintain eye contact with the audience and use the laser pointer if you want to designate something on your slide.